 US bank profits recover from early 2020 turmoil, still down from year prior

-U.S. bank profits were significantly higher in the third quarter than the first half of 2020, although the industry still lagged behind 2019 levels, a regulator reported on Tuesday.

-WASHINGTON: U.S. bank profits were significantly higher in the third quarter than the first half of 2020, although the industry still lagged behind 2019 levels, a regulator reported on Tuesday.
+WASHINGTON: US bank profits were significantly higher in the third quarter than the first half of 2020, although the industry still lagged behind 2019 levels, a regulator reported on Tuesday (Dec 1).

-"The banking industry remains well-capitalized with ample liquidity and has, to date, weathered the economic effects of the pandemic," said FDIC Chairman Jelena McWilliams in a statement.
+"The banking industry remains well-capitalised with ample liquidity and has, to date, weathered the economic effects of the pandemic," said FDIC Chairman Jelena McWilliams in a statement.

 The FDIC also reported that an explosion in bank deposits appears to have slowed.
 The uncertainty brought on by the pandemic drove businesses and individuals to deposit over US$2 trillion in banks in the first half of the year, but total deposit balances rose just US$156 billion in the third quarter.